rachel-mc/fox_glmm/README.md

 4. Fitting and interpreting GLMMs to the data;
 5. Performing model selection and assessing goodness-of-fit;
 6. Producing a report on the analysis using R Markdown.

-I acquired expertise in the theory and implementation of generalized linear mixed models, as well as applied knowledge in ecology and wildlife management.